wp-plugins/arconix-shortcodes/readme.txt

 == Frequently Asked Questions ==

-= Where can I find more information on how to use the shortcodes  =
+= Where can I find more information on how to use the shortcodes?  =

 Visit the plugin's [Wiki Page](http://arcnx.co/aswiki "Arconix Shortcodes Wiki") Tutorials on advanced usage can also be found at [Arconix Computers](http://arconixpc.com/tag/arconix-shortcodes)